How Pharma Benefits with

 Why patient engagement mobile applications are indispensable for doctors

 Medical representatives may be the major channel to market pharmaceutical products.
 However, it’s doctors who influence the rate of prescriptions and caregivers who monitor product adoption and adherence.
-Therefore, many pharma companies create efficient mHealth apps to contribute to the efforts of this category of users.
+Therefore, many pharma companies create efficient medical apps for physicians to contribute to the efforts of this category of users.
 Apparently, these tools are here to stay.

 First of all, digital can and already tackles some of the most lasting problems in healthcare environment - lack of awareness among patients and scarcity of accessible credible content about diseases and treatments, communication barriers between doctors and patients caused by over bureaucratized procedures, insufficient health and social care services, especially in rural areas, to name a few.